-The perils of delivering anti-malarial drugs through private sector examinedNovember 9th, 2012 in Medications
+The perils of delivering anti-malarial drugs through private sector examinedNovember 9, 2012 by Donna Hesterman in Medicine & Health / Medications

 (Medical Xpress)—Getting high-quality anti-malarial drugs to people in places like Zanzibar and Mozambique is a tricky business.

 A 2009 program, called the Affordable Medicines Facility-malaria, or AMFm, tried to do it by giving subsidies directly to drug manufacturers, but critics are now saying that the program has promoted dangerous misuse of these expensive medications.
 A new study co-authored by a University of Florida researcher, however, suggests that misuse is a bigger problem in some areas than others, and that an AMFm-like approach could still have value in some regions.

 The study is published in the Nov.
 2 edition of the journal Science.

 "It's a bit silly to talk about the private sector market for anti-malarials in Africa in general terms because there is so much variation in malaria prevalence, availability of health services, finances and culture within the region," said Justin Cohen, senior technical adviser for the Clinton Health Access Initiative and lead author of the study.

 A "one-size-fits-all" approach to working with the private sector in Africa will inevitably be an ill fit for some places, he said.